 The Company provides personal benefits to the named executive officers that management and the Committee believe are reasonable, competitive and consistent with the Company's overall objective of attracting and retaining executive talent.
 The Committee believes the value of providing these benefits to the named executive officers outweighs the cost of the benefits.
-The cost of these benefits to Coke Consolidated is reflected in the "All Other Compensation" column of the 2020 Summary Compensation Table on page 42.
+The cost of these benefits to Coca-Cola Consolidated is reflected in the "All Other Compensation" column of the 2022 Summary Compensation Table on page 45.

 Each of the named executive officers is provided with an annual executive allowance.
 Each named executive officer has the flexibility to keep or spend the allowance and is not required to report to the Company how the allowance is spent.
-The Company provides the annual executive allowance to minimize decisions regarding the types of benefits provided, provide the named executive officers choice and flexibility and fix the Company's expenses with respect to these types of benefits.
+The Company provides the annual executive allowance to minimize decisions regarding the types of benefits provided, to provide the named executive officers choice and flexibility and to fix the Company's expenses with respect to these types of benefits.

-Each of the named executive officers received an annual executive allowance for 2020.
+Each of the named executive officers received an annual executive allowance for fiscal 2022.
 The amount of the allowance was \$45,000 for Mr. Harrison, \$25,000 for Messrs.
 Katz and Chambless and \$15,000 for Messrs.
 Anthony and Fisher.
-These amounts were determined based on the Company's annual average costs of providing historical personal benefits that were replaced by the annual executive allowance, including the costs of prior income tax reimbursements paid in connection with the historical benefits.
+These amounts were determined based on the Company's average annual costs of providing historical personal benefits that were replaced by the annual executive allowance, including the costs of income tax reimbursements.